elusivecodes/fQuery/README.md

 **Clear Queue**

-Clear the queue of each element.
+Clear the queue of each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.clearQueue(nodes);